- June 11, 2012Published:

 - Deploy SSAS databases

-- Deployment Wizard, implement BIDS, deploy SSMS; test solution post deployment, decide whether or not to process, test different roles
+- Deployment Wizard, implement SSDT-BI, deploy SSMS; test solution post deployment, decide whether or not to process, test different roles

 - Install and maintain an SSAS instance